D5227, 5227, 25077

 25077 was the 21st Class 25 to be withdrawn, and the first dual brake fitted example to be retired.

-After withdrawal 25077 was stored at Polmadie during May & June 1978, then moved to Glasgow Works on July 3rd 1978 and scrapped there by the middle of August 1978.
+After withdrawal 25077 was stored at Polmadie during May & June 1978, then moved to Glasgow Works on July 3rd 1978 and scrapped there by the middle of August 1978, the 15th Class 25 to be broken up.

 Works visits (records incomplete).